Janzert/halite_ranking/rating-report.md

 % A Quick Rating System Comparison.
 % Brian (Janzert) Haskin

 This is a quick look at the performance of a few different rating systems compared using data from the Halite programming competition.
 There is no particular reason for the systems chosen other than being ones that handle multiplayer games for which I could get or write an implementation.
-This did turn out to nicely give two systems to compare against trueskill (the system used during the contest).
-One is another incremental locally updated system like trueskill and the other is a global update system.
+This did turn out to nicely give two systems to compare against Trueskill (the system used during the contest).
+One is another incremental locally updated system like Trueskill and the other is a global update system.

 Review of Halite data
 =====================
-Halite is a programming competition where games are played in a free-for-all format between 2 to 6 players.
+[Halite](https://halite.io/) is a programming competition where games are played in a free-for-all format between 2 to 6 players.
 The data looked at here is from the finals of the first competition.
 During the finals all submissions were closed and games were played continuously between the bots.
 The finals finished with 95562 games between 1592 players.

 At the start of the finals all bot ratings were reset.
 So the first games mostly had large differences in skill levels.
-As the trueskill ratings used in the competition converged the skill differences became much lower in later games.
+As the Trueskill ratings used in the competition converged the skill differences became much lower in later games.

 At various stages throughout the finals the lower ranked players were removed from seeding games.
 Until only around 400 players were left actively playing.
 Because of this the number of games a player participated in varies between 73 and 563 games.

 Rating systems
 ==============

 I look at 3 different systems and 5 varients of those systems total.
-These are trueskill, a bayesian approximation system by Ruby Weng and Chih-Jen Lin, and the Plackett-Luce model with a minorization-maximization algorithm.
+These are Trueskill, a bayesian approximation system by Ruby Weng and Chih-Jen Lin, and the Plackett-Luce model with a minorization-maximization algorithm.

-Trueskill was initially published in 2007 by Herbrich et.al. after being developed at Microsoft for use in ranking and matchmaking on Xbox Live.
-It builds off of the Glicko system which introduced using a mean and variance to represent a player's skill level.
-Trueskill generalized the glicko system to an arbitrary number of teams per game and players per team.
+Trueskill was initially published in 2007 by [Herbrich et.al.](https://www.microsoft.com/en-us/research/publication/trueskilltm-a-bayesian-skill-rating-system/) after being developed at Microsoft for use in ranking and matchmaking on Xbox Live.
+It builds off of the Glicko system which introduced the idea of using a mean and variance to represent a player's skill level.
+Trueskill generalized the Glicko system to an arbitrary number of teams per game and players per team.
 Trueskill has since then become one of the better known rating systems and is often used as the standard against which new systems are compared.
 It has also been reimplemented several times in a number of different programming languages.
-Trueskill was used during the Halite competition using a python trueskill implementation that can be found at trueskill.org.
+Trueskill was used during the Halite competition using a python Trueskill implementation that can be found at [trueskill.org](http://trueskill.org).
 The same implementation was used here.

-Ruby Weng and Chih-Jen Lin published "A Bayesian Approximation Method for Online Ranking" in 2011, in which they develop a framework to derive simple update rules implementing a number of different models.
+Ruby Weng and Chih-Jen Lin published "[A Bayesian Approximation Method for Online Ranking](http://www.csie.ntu.edu.tw/~cjlin/papers/online_ranking/online_journal.pdf)" in 2011, in which they develop a framework to derive simple update rules implementing a number of different models.
 Here I look at their Bradley-Terry full pair, and Plackett-Luce model update rules.
 These are referred to as Weng-Lin BT-FP and Weng-Lin PL below.
 The implementation used was written by myself in python.

 Plackett-Luce is a generalization of the Bradley-Terry model in order to handle games with more than two players.
 Unlike the first two systems looked at here it is a globally updated ranking system.
 Meaning that the system looks at all game results and all the players as a complete unit instead of doing incremental updates on each result separately.
-A minorization–maximization (MM) algorithm for finding this is given by David Hunter in "MM Algorithms For Generalized Bradley-Terry Models".
+A minorization–maximization (MM) algorithm for finding this is given by David Hunter in "[MM Algorithms For Generalized Bradley-Terry Models](http://sites.stat.psu.edu/~dhunter/papers/bt.pdf)".
 The implementation used here was written in python by Travis Erdman.

 Prediction error
 ================